-Most public liability injury claims can be dealt with on a No Win No Fee basis.
+Most public liability insurance claims can be dealt with on a No Win No Fee basis.

 Public Place Accidents